qcubed/plugin_autocomplete2/README.md

 * renderHtml will use the label of the returned item as html to display in the list.
 Based on Scott Gonzales code, but with additional fix so that the html is not included when searching.
 * combo option will render as a combobox.
 Combobox can be fixed with or percent based, and will try to guess.
 * comboWidth option specifies the width of the combo box when you need to expressly set it.
 Helpful when the guessing code can't correctly figure out if you want a fixed width or percentage width combobox.
+* multiValDelim option specifies the delimiter that separates the items in a multiple selection situation.
+Setting this puts this in a mode where multiple selections are allowed.
+* Sends "this" to the filter function so that the filter can respond differently based on options.
+* Added regEx option so you can more easily change the filtering expression.